-- Staff had appropriate knowledge for their role, for example, to carry out reviews for people with long term conditions, older people and people requiring contraceptive reviews. - Staff whose role included immunisation and taking samples for the cervical screening programme had received specific training and could demonstrate how they stayed up to date. - Staff were encouraged and given opportunities to develop. - The practice provided staff with ongoing support.
+- Staff had appropriate knowledge for their role, for example, to carry out reviews for people with long term conditions, older people and people requiring contraceptive reviews. - Staff whose role included immunisation and taking samples for the cervical screening programme had received specific training and could demonstrate how they stayed up to date, with the exception of the GP who was regularly delivering immunisations. - Staff were encouraged and given opportunities to develop.
+Members of the nursing team were trained mentors and provided training opportunities for student nurses attached to a local university. - The practice provided staff with ongoing support.
 This included an induction process, one-to-one meetings, appraisals, coaching and mentoring, clinical supervision and support for revalidation.
 The induction process for healthcare assistants included the requirements of the Care Certificate.
-The nurse prescribers received protected time to access prescribing mentorship outside the practice. - There was a clear approach for supporting and managing staff when their performance was poor or variable.
+The practice ensured the competence of staff employed in advanced roles by audit of their clinical decision making, including non-medical prescribing.
+The nurse prescribers received protected time to access prescribing mentorship outside the practice.